 This is the hardest work assignment God gave us this side of Heaven.

 Your desperate brother in Christ,

 Review of previous lessons:

 Thus far we drilled deeper into the lives of three of the five desperate men whose stories begin my most recent book, All Men Are Desperate Whether They Admit It or Not.
 One key takeaway from each is this:

-All of us have more in common with each man and his issues than we would like to admit.
+We have more in common with these “desperate men” and their issues than we would like to admit.

 - The Addict – The Addict and Is the Christian Man

 - The Prisoner – “Not all prisons have bars.”